tflatischler/JamCon/hardware/BUILDTHEJAMCON.md

 <img width="636" height="719" alt="image" src="https://github.com/user-attachments/assets/411194c2-1239-4ff3-a77d-06368590bfbd" />

+Later on I added a little soft power off/on Button on pin 7.
-The PCB should be conected to a Pi Zero 2 W by a little 10 pin connector.
+The PCB should later be conected to a Pi Zero 2 W by a little 10 pin connector.

 ![GetAttachmentThumbnail](https://github.com/user-attachments/assets/d4f40782-692a-4dfd-a774-9ea2d8f781cb)